 Meeting Dates Attended CoC Leadership Meetings (RAAH Leadership Click or tap here to enter text.
-Council) 1 Subcommittee Meetings Click or tap here to enter text.
+Council) L Subcommittee Meetings Click or tap here to enter text.
 Working Group Meetings Click or tap here to enter text.
 General Meetings (RAAH General Meetings) Click or tap here to enter text.
 Other: (please specify) Click or tap here to enter text.

-5. Amount of Match documented with letters attached to project application in e-snaps:

-- 6. Does the project intend to offer a Housing First approach? \square Yes \square No - a.
+- 5. Amount of Match documented with letters attached to project application in e-snaps: Click or tap here to enter text. - 6.
+Does the project intend to offer a Housing First approach? $\Box$ Yes $\Box$ No - a.
 If yes, describe how the project will utilize a Housing First and Low Barrier approach.
 Click or tap here to enter text.